captionpoint/captionpoint-plays/THE-ROOMMATE.md

 You are correct.
 Amanda is my daughter.
 Yes.
+52
 ---
 ## SHARON:
 Oh.
 (Beat.)
 What's your name actually?
 ---
 ## ROBYN:
+Robyn.
 ---
-## ROBYN:

----
 ## SHARON:
 But...
 Victoria?
 And Clare?
 And...?
 ---
 ## ROBYN:
 Those were also my names, actually, when they were actually my names.
 ---
 ## SHARON:
 But what were you born as?
 ---
 ## ROBYN:
-I was born os a malleable, changeable template.
+I was born as a malleable, changeable template.
 (Beat.)
 ---
 ## SHARON: